-Editorial Note: This is the fourth in the Lasagna series of posts – Not So Bad Pharma, April Fool and Tragedy.
+Editorial Note: This is the fourth in the Lasagna series of posts – Not So Bad Pharma, April Fool in Harlow and Tragedy.
 It will be followed by The Empire of Humbug: Not so Bad Pharma, Brand Fascism & Witty A: Report to President.

 The first RCT